Tirosint vs Levothyroxine: The Case for Switching Thyroid Medication

 Can it be Used with Other Thyroid Medications?

 Yes, Tirosint can safely be combined with other thyroid hormone medications.

-It is often best used in combination with Cytomel or Liothyronine.
+It is often best used in combination with Cytomel, liothyronine or SR T3.

 Like other thyroid hormone medications Tirosint (if used in high doses) can result in hyperthyroid like symptoms: